home-assistant/companion.home-assistant/docs/integrations/android-webview.md

 The ![Android](/assets/android.svg) Android app supports various three-finger gestures:

- - <span class='beta'>BETA</span> Swipe left/right: Quickly activate the previous/next server in the app.
+ - Swipe left/right: Quickly activate the previous/next server in the app.
- - <span class='beta'>BETA</span> Swipe up: Quickly activate a different server in the app.
+ - Swipe up: Quickly activate a different server in the app.
 You will be prompted to select a server from a list.
  - Swipe down: Open the [quick bar](https://www.home-assistant.io/docs/tools/quick-bar/).
 Initially the entity filter will be shown, you can switch to the command palette by typing `>` at the start of the input.
 The quick bar can only be launched when inside the webview after you have logged in.

 :::caution